pedroduarten9/littlejohn/docs/decisions.md

 ### Tickers choice

 To choose tickers I choose to have only username as the seed, this has tradeoffs as the user will keep the same seeds forever, it could be interesting to add some more logic here like add the month to the seed so that the user changes tickers every month, other option would be to apply probabilistic and they had like x% chance of changing tickers every day or month.
 This behavious would be very easy to achieve.

+### Stock price history choice

+The stock price history will be generated based on the stock and the date, this way the same stock with the same date will always have the same price.

+## Others

+ExistsTicker is concrete to Tickers for the sake of simplicity, could be generalized to every type of slice easily.